SeppeBudenaers/Digitale_Communicatie_PXL_2025/SDR_Decode/README.md

 ```
 ABAABBBBAAAABBABBAAAAAAAAAA
 ```
-Splitting it further into bytes gives:
+Splitting it further into bytes gives (two to 5 symbols to short):
 ```
 ABAABBBB AAAABBAB BAAAAAAA AAA
 ```